raonyguimaraes/pynnotator/README.md

 New release 0.4!

-This is Python Annotation Framework developed to annotate VCF files (Exomes or Genomes) from Humans.
+This is a Python Framework developed to annotate VCF files (Exomes or Genomes) from Humans.

 This tools is built on state-of-the-art tools and databases for annotating VCFs.